otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - The Prekey Server hands out Prekey Messages that have been already used.
 - The Prekey Server reports incorrect number of stored Prekey Messages.

+Additionally, a malicious party can cause DoS attacks to the Prekey Server by:

+- Asking for Prekey Ensembles or its contents until the Prekey Server runs out of them.
+- Send too many requests for Prekey Ensembles or its contents at the same time causing the Preker Server to be overwhelmed.
+- Create a extremely big Client Profile and submit it, causing the Prekey Server to run out of storage or to crash.

 The security of the non-Interactive DAKE (XZDH) in the OTRv4 specification does not require trusting the Prekey Server.
 However, if we allow a scenario in which the user’s keys have been compromised but the Prekey Server has not, then we can